Planetbiru/MagicAppBuilder/README.md

 -   Application features should be defined before creating the entity relationship diagram.

-3. Export the entity relationship diagram to SQL.
+4. Export the entity relationship diagram to SQL.

-4. If you do not want to use third-party applications to create the Entity Relationship Diagram, you can use MagicAppBuilder.
+5. If you do not want to use third-party applications to create the Entity Relationship Diagram, you can use MagicAppBuilder.

-5. Update the application settings which consist of:

--   Application
--   Database
--   Session
--   Reserved columns

 6. Open the Database Manager from MagicAppBuilder and import the SQL from the entity into the selected database type.
 Currently, MagicAppBuilder supports MySQL, MariaDB, PostgreSQL, and SQLite.